rashmirrajashekara/docs/quick-start-guides/Quick Start Guide - Intel® Security Libraries - Foundational & Workload Security.md

    kubectl create secret generic scheduler-certs --namespace isecl --from-file=secrets
    ```

 6. The `isecl-scheduler.yaml` file includes support for both SGX and Workload Security put together.
-For only working with Workload Security scenarios , the following line needs to be made empty in the yaml file
+For only working with Workload Security scenarios , the following line needs to be made empty in the yaml file.
+The scheduler and controller yaml files are located under `/<path>/isecl-k8s-extensions/yamls`

    ```yaml
    - name: SGX_IHUB_PUBLIC_KEY_PATH